geyang/ICLR_2018_analysis/README.md

 # ICLR_2018_analysis

-I did some anlysis on the submissions to this ICLR (2018).
+I did some analysis on the submissions to this ICLR (2018).
 Looks like the average rating is just above 5.

 | Stats      |      |
 |:---------- |:---- |